-A qualifying mechanism may be installed to ensure that variable pay lapses in general, if the Group incurs losses during a year.
-Further, if individual beneficiaries act in conflict with behavioural expectations such as. misconduct, the Executive Leadership Team, subsequently the Group's Remuneration Committee may reduce any earned bonus partly or in full.
+Applicable to all the Groups' short -term incentive programme, a qualifying mechanism is installed to ensure that variable remuneration lapses in general, if the Group incurs losses during a year ("hurdle rate").
+Further, if individual beneficiaries act in conflict with behavioural expectations such as misconduct, the Executive Leadership Team, subsequently the Group's Remuneration Committee may reduce any variable remuneration in part or in full. ("conduct detractor")

-The Board of Directors has determined a maximum percentage of variable remuneration relative to the fixed remuneration in order to ensure an appropriate balance between fixed and variable pay.
-This percentage varies according to the type of position held by the employee and the business unit at which the employee works and local requirements.
-The maximum limit on variable remuneration remains at 200% of fixed remuneration including base salary and pension.
+To ensure an appropriate balance between fixed and variable remuneration the Board of Directors has determined a maximum percentage of variable remuneration relative to the fixed remuneration ("cap").
+The cap varies according to the type of position held by the employee and the business unit at which the employee works and local requirements.
+The cap on variable remuneration remains at 200% of fixed remuneration including base salary and pension.
 This level of variable remuneration will, in practice, apply only to a small minority of employees and be offered only to enable the Group to match market terms.
-The limit is reduced in jurisdictions where a lower maximum cap is required by applicable legislation.
-Most employees covered by incentive schemes have a cap on variable pay at 25%.
-Furthermore, certain employees and senior management are subject to a variable pay limit of up to 50% of the base salary, possibly inclusive of pension.
-When calculating the ratio between fixed and variable remuneration, institutions are, pursuant to applicable legislation, allowed to apply a discount rate of 25% subject to requirements for deferral and instruments.
-However, the Group does not apply this notional discount rate.
+The cap is reduced in jurisdictions where a lower maximum is required by applicable legislation.

+Most employees covered by incentive schemes have a cap on variable remuneration of 25%.
+Furthermore, certain employees and senior management are subject to a variable remuneration cap up to 50% of the base salary, possibly inclusive of pension.
+When calculating the ratio between fixed and variable remuneration, institutions are allowed to apply a discount rate of 25% subject to requirements for deferral and instruments.
+However, the Group does not apply this notional discount rate at the moment.

-Variable remuneration may be disbursed in the form of a cash bonus, shares, share-based instruments, including conditional shares and other generally approved instruments, all on the basis of applicable local legislation.
-Where relevant and applicable, the Board of Directors has set certain minimum thresholds according to which bonuses exceeding the thresholds must be split into cash and shares or other adequate financial instruments.
-In accordance with the proportionality principle set forth in applicable legislation, , the thresholds and the split vary within different business units and positions and are set according to the employees' impact on the specific risk profile, market practice within the business unit in question and in order to offer competitive remuneration packages.
+Variable remuneration may be settled in cash, shares, share-based instruments, including conditional shares and other generally approved instruments, all on the basis of applicable local legislation.
+Where relevant and applicable, the Board of Directors has set certain minimum thresholds according to which variable remuneration exceeding the thresholds must be split into cash and shares or other adequate financial instruments.
+In accordance with the proportionality principle set forth in applicable legislation, the thresholds and the split vary within different business units and positions and are set according to an employee' impact on the specific risk profile, market practice within the business unit in question and in order to offer competitive remuneration packages.
 However, alignment of the interests of the employees, the Group, the customers and the shareholders, Alternative Investment Funds and/or UCITS managed by management companies is always ensured.

 Variable remuneration is awarded in a manner, which promotes sound risk management, includes ex-post risk adjustments and does not induce excessive risk-taking.
-This means that if the variable remuneration exceeds the minimum threshold determined by the Board of Directors the variable pay will be split in shares (or other instruments) and cash, part of which will be deferred in accordance with national legislation or Group's guidelines.
-Further, the default accrual period for short-term variable remuneration is one year.
-For a limited number of employees, the accrual period is two years, while long-term incentive programmes may have an accrual period of up to three years.
+This means that if the variable remuneration exceeds the minimum threshold determined by the Board of Directors the variable pay will be split in shares (or other instruments) and cash, part of which will be deferred in accordance with national legislation or the Group's guidelines.
+Further, the default performance period for short-term incentives is one year.
+For a limited number of employees, the performance period is two years, while long-term incentive programmes may have an accrual period of up to three years.